seleniumbase/SeleniumBase/integrations/azure/jenkins/ReadMe.md

 ![](https://cdn2.hubspot.net/hubfs/100006/images/jenkins_on_azure_02.png "Jenkins on Azure")

-#### Continue to "Additional Settings" when you're done with "Basic Settings".
+#### Continue to "Additional Settings" when you're done with "Basics".

 ![](https://cdn2.hubspot.net/hubfs/100006/images/jenkins_on_azure_03.png "Jenkins on Azure")